arielimaa/data-fraudlent_transactions_detector/README.md

 ## Exercise

-🎯 You are a Data Scientist for a bank.
-You are asked to develop a model that is able to detect at least 95% of fraudulent transactions.
-Go!
+🎯 As a Data Scientist for a bank.
+I was asked to develop a model that is able to detect at least 95% of fraudulent transactions.

-To start the exercise, open `Bonus.ipynb` in `jupyter notebook` and follow the instructions.

-🚀 Your turn!